Gerold103/serverbox/README.md

 **Serverbox** is a framework for networking in C++.
 The purpose is similar to `boost::asio`.
 The focus is on these key points:

-- **Simplicity** - the API is hard to misuse and is easy to understand.
+- **Simplicity** - the API and algorithm is hard to misuse and is easy to understand.
 - **Compactness** - the framework is small, both in code and binary size.
 - **Speed** - extreme optimizations and efficiency for run-time and even compile-time.
 - **Fairness** - huge accent on algorithms' fairness and even utilization of the CPU.